MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Remove-SmbMapping.md

 ```

 ### -InputObject

-Specifies the input object that is used in a pipeline command.
+Specifies the input object that's used in a pipeline command.

 ```yaml
 Type: CimInstance[]